-All this can only be fully understood once the final stage of enlightenment has been realised through experience.
-This book, followed with dedication and a fully committed intelligence, will lead you a little way beyond the first stage of enlightenment.
+All this can only be fully understood once the fra

+followed with dedication and a fully committed intelligence, will lead you a little way beyond the first stage of enlightenment.
 This preliminary teaching, followed carefully in the light of your experience, will take you a little way into the state of mind beyond the personality.

-The follow-up book by the Implicate Technology Centre, The advanced, guide to enlightenment, will provide a teaching which enables one who has experienced the first or psychological stage of enlightenment to advance to the final and absolute goal.
+The follow-up book

+being prepared by the Implicate Technology Centre,

+Towards Effortless Activity: the advanced guide to enlightenment, will provide a teaching which enables one who has experienced the first or psychological stage of enlightenment to advance to the final and absolute goal.
 That book will provide detailed practical guidance on how to develop the necessary skills and mental states.
-It will also provide a rounded and clear model of reality, describing the nature and purpose of conditioned existence.
+It will also provide a rounded and clear conditioned existence.